 .NET Framework 4.0 and 4.5 are no longer supported by Microsoft.
 Although we still provide libraries targeting them, we no longer run our tests on these specific versions of the .NET Framework.
-We do test these libraries, but on .NET Framework 4.5.2.

 PostSharp does not implicitly support all platforms that support .NET Standard.
 Only platforms mentioned in this table are supported.